Secrets For Smooth Travel As You Get Older

 Booking a Flight

 The best time to book a flight is on a Tuesday after 3:00 pm 6 weeks out before travel.
 It is the least expensive and can all be completed online.
-We all love getting a great deal so compare budget seats to first class.
+We all love getting a great deal so compare budget seats to business class.
 I find I can fly budget for short periods of time to then spend that extra money on my destination.
 Long flights, consider an upgrade for comfort.
 As we age we have to decide what is going to provide the most comfort.
 Moving around on a long flight and comfort is going to be important.
 Our expectations and need for comfort as we mature is often just different.

 Travel By Train